City Department Information

-The public is encouraged to send written public comment filling out this form at least 15 minutes before the meeting begins.
-People can watch the live stream of the meetings at gtv.georgetown.org, on the Government channel 10, or the City’s Facebook page.
+Written public comment may be submitted by completing this form.
+People can watch the live stream of the meetings at gtv.georgetown.org, on the government Suddenlink Channel 10, or the City’s Facebook page.

 The lobby to City Hall, 808 Martin Luther King Jr. St., is open to limited occupancy.
 Hours are 8 a.m. to 5 p.m.
 Monday through Friday.

 City Hall houses several administrative functions, including the City Manager’s Office, the City Secretary’s Office, and Human Resources.
 You can call the front desk at (512) 930-3652 or find additional contact information elsewhere on this website.

 Regular GoGeo bus services will resume June 8.
 Hours are 7 a.m. to 7 p.m.
 Monday through Friday.
 There is no Saturday service.

 Effective July 1, 2021, GoGeo buses are collecting regular fare.